tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 Now that the students have a fundamental understanding of cryptography, and how a blockchain is built using these concepts and data structures, it's time to review and put a cap on the day.

-First, congratulate and encourage the students for getting through one of the hardest and conceptually abstract days of this section.
+First, congratulate and encourage the students to get through one of the hardest and conceptually abstract days of this section.
 They are now equipped with knowledge of blockchain *and* security.

 Ask the students the following questions:

 * So where's the "crypto" in cryptocurrency?

  **Answer**: It's an adage to the cryptography that is **heavily** used throughout the system.

  **Answer**: You could almost call it "cryptography currency" and get away with it.

 * What is a hash?

  **Answer**: A one-way fingerprint of data, usually represented as a long string of alphanumeric characters.

 * What is symmetric cryptography?

  **Answer**: A type of cryptography that uses a single, preshared key for encryption.

 * What is asymmetric cryptography?

  **Answer**: AKA "public key cryptography" -- Cryptography that uses a pair of keys, public and private, for encrypting and signing messages.

 * What is a (digital) signature?

  **Answer**: A message that can be cryptographically validated for its authenticity and integrity.

 * Where is the "chain" in blockchain?

-  **Answer**: Blocks are connected via a chain of hashes, giving the structure it's name and security.
+ **Answer**: Blocks are connected via a chain of hashes, giving the structure its name and security.

-Remind the students that cryptography is a tough subject that is taught usually in a Computer Science degree and that they should be proud for learning it.
+Remind the students that cryptography is a tough subject that is taught usually in a Computer Science degree and that they should be proud of learning it.

 * Cryptography is something that few people understand but powers many systems that keep our information secure every day.